ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 <img src="../images/2016-12-11-Langton-Voronoi/bounded_circle/9_400.png" alt="Bounded circle with SP" width="19%"/>
 <img src="../images/2016-12-11-Langton-Voronoi/bounded_circle/9_500.png" alt="Bounded circle with SP" width="19%"/>

 **Nine trajectories for each rule**

+We build the Voronoi tesselations as in section "Simulation of four trajectories".
+For each rule, we plot 9 pictures.
+Each picture represents a simulation after 1000 steps or after reaching a border of the defined area.
+Those pictures help to understand the different kind of behavior of the ant.

 *Evolution with SP rule*